rstacruz/onmount/README.md

 # onmount

-> Run something when a DOM element appears and when it exits.
+Run something when a DOM element appears and when it exits.

+> No dependencies.
+1kb .min.gz.

 [![Status](https://travis-ci.org/rstacruz/onmount.svg?branch=master)](https://travis-ci.org/rstacruz/onmount "See test builds")